codyclay88/dev_notes/docker/swarm/create_a_swarm.md

-Swarm is a clustering solution that is built inside Docker.

-You can create a swarm using the following command:
+You can create a swarm using the `docker swarm init` command:
 ```
 $ docker swarm init
 Swarm initialized: current node (amnyikyszbhslj6u2tk9wfo8r) is now a manager.